vkostyanetsky/kostyanetsky.me/notes/ninth-wave/index.md

+---
+title: The Ninth Wave
+description: People outside the flower industry grin sometimes about what is eight of March for all the flourists.
+created: 2020-03-09 05:21:32
+tags:
+- meanwhile
+---

-﻿Yesterday morning, I was buying gifts for my women.
+Yesterday morning, I was buying gifts for my women.
 While a florist was makings bouquets for me, we had a small talk and I suddenly caught her eye.
 She was looking at the growing crowd of customers with calmness and a clearly readable shadow of doom.
 This is probably how sailors looking at a surging wave which is about to bury their boat :-)

 People outside the flower industry grin sometimes — they say, eight of March is such a magical holiday for all the florists who make a fortune in ten hours.
 Well, income is really good these days, but literally anybody who has ever worked in this sphere more often associates the holiday (and a couple of days before it, by the way) with a monstrous strain on health and nerves.